Reed-CompBio/protein-weaver/data/DataImportTutorial.md

     SET r.pubmed_id = fly.PubMedIDs
 } IN TRANSACTIONS OF 1000 ROWS;
 ```

-6. Create a constraint for the GO terms in the database using the following command:
-    `CREATE CONSTRAINT go_constraint FOR (n:go_term) REQUIRE n.id IS UNIQUE;`

 7. Import the Gene Ontology data into the database using the following command:
 ```js